gear

 If you’re looking for a modern, stylish gooseneck kettle that doesn’t cost a fortune, then I’d highly recommend this model from Timemore.

-I have been using it almost daily for more than two years, and it’s still doing a great job.
+I have been using it almost daily since I got it in 2020, and it’s still doing a great job.

-The Timemore Smart Kettle is available in two sizes: 800ml and 600ml, but unless you’re only brewing very tiny batches, I’d opt for the bigger version since it’s still very nimble and easy to operate.
+Unless you’re only brewing very tiny batches or want to save money, I’d opt for the bigger version since it’s still very nimble and easy to operate.

 Awkward touch pad and other cons